 6. Retrieve the broker string from the MSK cluster.

-Go to the MSK console and click on the newly created MSK cluster, it should have a substring MSKCluster in its name.
+Go to the MSK console and click the newly created MSK cluster, it should have a substring MSKCluster in its name.

 Click View client information